Roth IRA vs Traditional IRA: Which Is Better for Your Specific Situation?

 Frequently asked questions

 Can I contribute to both a Roth and Traditional IRA in the same year?
-Yes, but the combined contribution cannot exceed $7,000/year ($8,000 if 50+).
-You might contribute $4,000 to Roth and $3,000 to Traditional, for example.
+Yes, but for 2026 the combined contribution generally cannot exceed $7,500/year ($8,600 if eligible for the age-50 catch-up).
+For example, a person under 50 could split $4,000 to Roth and $3,500 to Traditional, subject to the applicable eligibility rules.